 Copies the design of the KIO beam in nearly all particulars except the baseplate which uses tubes rather than U bolts.
 A standard piece of pipe is welded to the baseplate and used as the socket for the center post making it a bit wobbly as the fit is less than snug.
-A number of other differences from the KIO hex beam have been made in an effort to reduce the cost.
+A number of other differences from the KIO hex beam have been made in an effort to reduce the cost, such as the use of plastic insulators rather than Teflon.
 All wires and cords are fully assembled and ready to install.
 It is a plug and play beam and can be assembled in an hour or so.

 Offers all combinatons of bands 6 -20 meters.
 It is the first broadband hex still in business and the highest quality components are used.
-E.g., all insulators used throughout are Teflon rather than plastic.
+E.g., all insulators used throughout are Teflon rather than plastic and the beam is capable of 2,000 watts power.
 Wire guides are aluminum with rubber coating and fastened with stainless clamps.
 All parts are tight fitting and corrosion resistant.
 A universal mast clamp is available to make the hex beam fit any size mast.
-The KIO hex comes with a weather warranty and 30 day no-hassle return policy.
+The KIO hex comes with a 30 day no-hassle return policy.
 It is plug and play and can be assembled in an hour or so.